Kayser1444/CoI_AutoForestryDesignations/docs/dev/planned/backlog.md

 ## UI / Polish

 - Frame around bar chart in the Forestry Information panel
+- Improve or remove spacer in graph

-## Remove technical debug messages from translations
+## Remove technical debug messages from translations - done?

+## Highlight trees onHover the bracket in the chart

+Maybe even mark for harvest?